 Three MSW vehicle routing cases were tested in this research.
-Most of Bahrain's data utilised were obtained from Urbaser operational management and benchmark statistics for the actual routes.
+Most of Bahrain's data was obtained from Urbaser operational management and benchmark statistics for the actual routes.
 The first case (I) contains 124 MSW bins in the Hawarat Aali and Salmabad regions.
-The second case (II) of the Jari Al-Shaikh and Salmabad region includes 157 MSW bins with multi-trips to the local landfill.
-Finally, the third case (III) has multiple landfill trips and 166 MSW bins for the Al-Lawzi and Hamad Town region.
-Each case has a unique setup regarding the road network, population income class, bin distribution, MSW generation, travel distance and time.
-All the previous cases utilise one collection vehicle per case.
+The second case (II) of the Jari Al-Shaikh and Salmabad regions includes 157 MSW bins with multiple trips to the local landfill.
+Finally, the third case (III) has multiple landfill trips and 166 MSW bins for the Al-Lawzi and Hamad Town regions.
+Each case has a unique setup regarding the road network, population income class, bin distribution, MSW generation, travel distance, and time.
+All the previous cases utilised one collection vehicle per case.
 The network analyst tool in ArcGIS 10.5 was used for database preparations as well as the MSW vehicle route optimisation setup.
-The authors optimised a fourth-generation Intel I7 (4700MQ) Alienware 14 laptop with 16 GB DDR3 RAM.
+The authors optimised a fourth-generation Intel I7 (4700MQ) Alienware 14 laptop with 16 GB of DDR3 RAM.
 Each case required approximately a few minutes for the solver to yield routing results.
 The contents of Table 3 list the optimised results for all three tested cases.

-Table 3.
-Results for MSW collection routes for all cases.
-Case (I): Hawart Aali & Salmabad Case (II): Jari Al-Shaikh & Salmabad Case (III): Lawzi & Hamad Town Total distance travelled Current route New proposed route Current route New proposed route Current route New proposed route 57.97 km 45.7 km 122.12 km 70.9 km 159.92 km 73.3 km Total travelling time 6 h 51 min 7 h 21 min 10 h 59 min 9 h 38 min 12 h 11 min 10 h 08 min

-Using the GIS method for route optimisation, a 21.17% reduction was achieved in total distances travelled by the MSW vehicles in case (I).
-This reduction (approximately 12.3 km) resulted from using the local side roads instead of the highway path and minor path tweaks within the local neighbourhood road network.
+Case (I): Hawart Aali & Salmabad Case (II): Jari Al-Shaikh & Salmabad Case (III): Lawzi & Hamad Town Total distance travelled Current route New proposed route Current route New proposed route Current route New proposed route 57.97 km 45.7 km 122.12 km 70.9 km 159.92 km 73.3 km Total travelling time 6 h 51 min 7 h 21 min 10 h 59 min 9 h 38 min 12 h 11 min 10 h 08 min roads instead of the highway path and minor path tweaks within the local neighbourhood road network.
 However, it was observed that the total time travelled has increased by 7.2%.
 The results remained constant after multiple attempts.
-An investigation was carried out to discover the reasons regarding the yielded results in which multiple explanations were found.
-The most obvious explanation is that the number of MSW bins provided in this case is more than the actual bins found in the vehicle path of case (I).
+An investigation was carried out to discover the reasons for the yielded results, for which multiple explanations were found.
+The most obvious explanation is that the number of MSW bins provided in this case is greater than the actual bins found in the vehicle path of case (I).
 This was due to the fact that, on the specific collection day path received, many bins were empty/near empty.
 Thus, the driver did not collect those bins, which would significantly affect the total travel time with respect to the bins collected.
-Considering an ideal scenario of three minutes for manual collection per bin (moving, loading and unloading), it would take approximately six hours and twelve minutes.
+Considering an ideal scenario of three minutes for manual collection per bin (moving, loading, and unloading), it would take approximately six hours and twelve minutes.
 In addition, the remaining time for the vehicle to travel the 57.97 km would be 39 min.
-It would not be possible for the vehicle to cover the total distance at the constant speed of 40 km/h with no stops or traffic congestion.
+It would not be possible for the vehicle to cover the total distance at a constant speed of 40 km/h with no stops or traffic congestion.
 Figure 2 illustrates the newly proposed optimised route for case (I) compared to the currently utilised routes.